Walking across the Hudson River via 3 popular bridges

 We really enjoyed this walk.
 The feeling of being suspended over the river is quite breathtaking and peaceful and being so high up, you can see far down the river and take in the scope of the Hudson Valley area.
 The boats and train tracks below look tiny!
 We only explored the walkway itself, but the park’s official website suggests nine “discovery zones” to explore on a bike or foot beyond the walkway.

 It also connects to additional trails on either side, making it part of the multi-use Empire State Trail network that connects Battery Park in New York City to Albany, and then on to Buffalo or Canada.
 Phew!
 Who knew?
 But even if that’s a bit more of an adventure than one may desire, the Walkway Over the Hudson is a great way to get a taste of this magnificent river valley.
-And not a bad way to get those steps in!
+And it's not a bad way to get those steps in!

 The walking and bike paths on the Governor Mario Cuomo Bridge